rahulr-1006/quant_sim_engine/PROGRESS.md

 ### Reflection:

 Week 3 was all about connecting the pieces: from market events to strategy orders to execution fills and position updates.
 The AlwaysTakeLiquidityStrategy was a perfect first test since it’s straightforward but forces full pipeline execution.
 Seeing my strategy trades hit the order book and update the UI gave me a huge boost of confidence.
-Next steps are making the strategy plug-in architecture more flexible and adding realistic latency — that will make things way more interesting.
+Next steps are making the strategy plug-in architecture more flexible and adding realistic latency, that will make things way more interesting.
 ```